-- 1. IMPOSE, pursuant to Sections 6.32, 6.33, 6.34 and 6.35 of the Local Government Act 1995 the following differential general and minimum rates on Gross Rental and Unimproved Values adopted for the purpose of yielding the deficiency disclosed by the Municipal Fund Budget adopted at Part 5 above. - Notes the Ratepayer's submissions and acknowledges their a) concerns. - b) General Rates - i.
-General Gross Rental Values (GRV) 7.01240 cents in the dollar - ii.
-Industrial/Commercial Values (GRV) 8.71150 cents in the dollar - iii.
-Vacant Land Value (GRV) 14.01990 cents in the dollar - iv.
-General Unimproved Values (UV) 0.40300 cents in the dollar - v.
-Commercial (UV) - 0.50150 cents in the dollar - c) Minimum Rates i.
+1. IMPOSE, pursuant to Sections 6.32, 6.33, 6.34 and 6.35 of the Local Government Act 1995 the following differential general and minimum rates on Gross Rental and Unimproved Values adopted for the purpose of yielding the deficiency disclosed by the Municipal Fund Budget adopted at Part 5 above. a) Notes the Ratepayer's submissions and acknowledges their concerns. b) General Rates i.
+General - Gross Rental Values (GRV) i.
+Industrial/Commercial Values (GRV) ii.
+Vacant Land Value (GRV) iv.
+General - Unimproved Values (UV) 0.40300 cents in the dollar v.
+Commercial - (UV) 0.50150 cents in the dollar c) Minimum Rates i.
 General - Gross Rental Values (GRV) \$1,240 ii.
 Industrial/Commercial - GRV \$1,344 iii.
 Vacant Land - GRV \$1,240 iv.
 General - Unimproved Values (UV) \$1,240 v.
-Commercial - UV \$1,344 - d) Instalment Arrangements - i.
-NOMINATE, pursuant to Section 6.45 of the Local Government Act 1995 and Regulation 64(2) of the Local Government (Financial Management) Regulations 1996, the following due dates for the payment of rates in full and by instalments:- - A. Full payment Option

-Full amount of rates and charges, including arrears, to be paid on or before 19 August 2025 or 35 days after the date of issue appearing on the rate notice, whichever is later.
+Commercial - UV \$1,344 d) Instalment Arrangements NOMINATE, pursuant to Section 6.45 of the Local Government Act 1995 and Regulation 64(2) of the Local Government (Financial Management) Regulations 1996, the following due dates for the payment of rates in full and by instalments:- Full payment Option Full amount of rates and charges, including arrears, to be paid on or before 19 August 2025 or 35 days after the date of issue appearing on the rate notice, whichever is later.
+Two Payment Option

-- Β. Two Payment Option First Instalment to be paid on or before 19 August 2025 or 35 days after the date of issue appearing on the rate notice, whichever is later, including all arrears; and Second Instalment to be paid on or before 23 December 2025, or 2 months after the due date of the first instalment, whichever is later. - C. Four Payment Option
+First Instalment to be paid on or before 19 August 2025 or 35 days after the date of issue appearing on the rate notice, whichever is later, including all arrears; and Second Instalment to be paid on or before 23 December 2025, or 2 months after the due date of the first instalment, whichever is later.

+C. Four Payment Option

 First Instalment to be paid on or before 19 August 2025 or 35 days after the date of issue appearing on the rate notice, whichever is later, including all arrears; and Second Instalment to be paid on or before 21 October 2025, or 2 months after the due date of the first instalment, whichever is later.

 Third Instalment to be paid on or before 23 December 2025, or 2 months after the due date of the second instalment, whichever is later.

 Fourth Instalment to be paid on or before 24 February 2026, or 2 months after the due date of the third instalment, whichever is later.